isaacnmm/pestpolicy-hugo2XX/content/posts/best-motherboard-for-gaming/index.md

 The thing about the Z370 Gaming 7 is all the same as the Z274 Kb Lake since it has the same chipset.
 However, the Z370 Gaming 7 is locked out, and thus you may only use the Intel 8th gen processor for more cores.

-So, how does this affect your gaming experience?�Well, there is no significant difference with the Z274.
+So, how does this affect your gaming experience?Well, there is no significant difference with the Z274.
 Father, it has a similar layout and looks like the Z270.

 As a Gigabyte flagship motherboard, Z370 Gaming 7 will be an excellent gaming addition to your PC build.
 Comes with premium RGB LEDs, USB 3.1, audio, gold plating, and dual LAN.
 Supports the Intel Gigabit LAN and the Killer E2500 Network.

 For the smart fan 5, you have fan headers that you can configure for whichever pin you have and thus no 3 or 4 pins.

-It has micro buttons for motherboard resetting and overclocking.�It comes with and conventional ps2 for the old-style keyboard and mouse.
+It has micro buttons for motherboard resetting and overclocking.It comes with and conventional ps2 for the old-style keyboard and mouse.

 Comes with a 2 gigabit Ethernet (Intel and Rivet networks killer).
 The Intel LAN is for productivity needs while the Rivet networks killer LAN comes with
-*QoS�*
+*QoS*
 software.

 The
-*QoS�*
+*QoS*
-software helps to keep background tasks running for your gaming and assists in prioritizing�gaming packets, which is excellent for first-time shooters.
+software helps to keep background tasks running for your gaming and assists in prioritizinggaming packets, which is excellent for first-time shooters.

 Considering its design, Z370 Gaming 7 has onboard Intel HD Graphics and 3 M.2 slots in addition to its smart look.
 The low sectio0n of the motherboard is left for the large heat-sink and your Z370 chipset.

 Z370 Gaming 7 is easy to overclock and provides top performance.
 It comes with a rugged build that is similar to that of the X299 model motherboard.

-On lighting, Z370 Gaming 7 comes with two digital�strip headers, 2 RGBW LED headers, and an additional four programmable lighting areas to enable to control of each LED.
+On lighting, Z370 Gaming 7 comes with two digitalstrip headers, 2 RGBW LED headers, and an additional four programmable lighting areas to enable to control of each LED.

 The four memory slots are adequately separated from the other motherboard components.
 Further, the memory slots are surrounded by steel to increase the mobo's rigidity.